Nicholas Levy, Patrick Bock and Esther Kelly1

 The Commission's application of the EC Merger Regulation is widely considered to have been a success.
 Although there will inevitably be legal and practical developments, including advances in forensic tools and economic modelling, that shape its future application, the EC Merger Regulation is an increasingly mature legal instrument.
 At least as importantly, Commission practice has developed to a point where counsel are generally able to predict with reasonable certainty the analytical framework that will be applied in any given case, the economic and other evidence that will likely be considered probative, the duration of the Commission's review, and the probable outcome.

 1 Nicholas Levy, Patrick Bock and Esther Kelly are attorneys at Cleary Gottlieb Steen & Hamilton LLP.
-The views expressed are personal and all errors, omissions, and opinions are their own.
+The views expressed are personal, and all errors, omissions and opinions are the authors' own.
 The authors have drawn on material contained in various editions of Nicholas Levy and Christopher Cook, European Merger Control Law (Matthew Bender & Co).

 3 Recital 6, EC Merger Regulation.

 4 Commission Regulation 2367/90 on the notification time limits and hearings provided for in Council Regulation 4064/89 on the control of concentrations between undertakings, 1990 O.J.
 L219/5, as amended by Commission Regulation 3384/94, 1994 O.J.
 L377/1, by Commission Regulation 447/98, 1998 O.J.
 L61/1, and Commission Regulation 802/2004 implementing Council Regulation 139/2004, 2004 O.J.
 L133/1.